Another Book of Nothing Chapters 30 - 36:

 Swami Vivekananda, The Song of the Sannyasin

 It is in the nature of things that the more they are denied the more attractive they become.
-The more we stop listening to our thoughts the more enticing they become.
+The more we try to stop or resist listening to our thoughts the more enticing they can become.
 When Tom stops chasing Jerry, Jerry starts chasing Tom!
 Once we step upon the path of freedom and begin to reject the dominance of thought, the more it seems to strive to become our ‘friend’, offering us feelings of joy, insights and gems of wisdom, knowledge and understanding.

 There is a story of two aspiring sadhus who met again after a gap of 20 years.
 Enquiring of each other what they had attained, one revealed that he had mastered the ability to walk on water.
 “Really?” said the other, “Have you spent the last twenty years discovering how to save a couple of cents on the ferry?”